flare-foundation/docs/docs/tech/glossary.md

 Governance { #governance }
 : Mechanism to propose, vote and implement changes on a blockchain protocol.
 On Flare, anybody can propose updates and token holders vote to accept them.

+Know Your Customer { #kyc }
+: The process an entity completes to verify the identities of its users to comply with global requirements.

 Ledger { #ledger }
 : Historically, a book where financial transactions are recorded.
 In [blockchain](#blockchain) technology a ledger can contain any kind of information and it has multiple copies distributed among several computers, which are kept in sync by a [consensus](#consensus) algorithm.